When it comes to how to deal with anxiety…

 Given how “our machinery” works…

-And given the fact that at your core, innate calm and peace are your true nature…
+And given the fact that at as it is with children and babies, your core, innate calm and peace are your true nature.

 The thoughts that you’re having moment by moment about the past are just thoughts.